Christina McEvoy worked in partnership with Visit Idaho to create this Travel Tip.

 - Even though you can rent equipment from Memorial Day to Labor Day weekend, you will want to check water flows before making this trip.
 Typically the water flows are reduced in early to mid-July allowing adventures to embark on this journey.
 Paddling up to the base of the falls is prohibited and too dangerous before then.

 - If you need to rent kayaks or paddleboards, make sure to reserve ahead of time, especially if you go on a weekend.
 AWOL has a rental location next to the Snake River at Centennial Waterfront Park.
-Rentals cost between $15-40 for one water vessel depending on the length of time you’re gone.
-You can also rent equipment at River & Adventure Toys.
+Rentals cost between $20-60 for one water vessel depending on the length of time you’re gone.
 Life jackets are included and REQUIRED for each person ( because it deserves repeating, children under 14 have to wear them at all times, and adults 16 and older are required to have a life jacket with them).

 - If you are bringing children, use discretion on how long you think they can last out on the water.
 Younger children might do better in kayaks than on paddleboards (plus it’s probably safer!).
 Make sure to double up on paddleboards and kayaks if you have kids with you (unless they are older and capable of paddling the whole way on their own).